 Meet Virtually In Real Time With Zoom

-Zoom allows for real time interactions between an instructor and students, all of whom can, if desired, enable an audio and video feed and type messages.
+Zoom allows for real time interactions between an instructor and students, with audio, video and chat (text).
 Presenters can integrate PowerPoint slides and record sessions to make available in case some students can’t participate.
 Read about how to get started with an account that will allow 40 minute conference sessions.

 Assess Learning Using A Canvas Assignment